competentpunk/seo-refactoring-code/README.md

 ## Description

-In order to keep this website optimized for new technologies, I refractered the code.
+I refractered the code in order to keep this website optimized for new technologies.
-The goal of the website is to sell a product.
-A website that can be quickly accessed with easily scanable code makes it easier to operate, debug, and maintain.
+ The goal is to make the page accessible and cleaner.
+This makes it easier to operate, debug, and maintain.

 When working through this code, I thought I broke the website, but it was a naming issue between the html and css.
 It was a simple fix.
 It's important to take time to review code for